Elementary Informal Education | Daily Do

 Now you're ready to begin today's task!

 Note: Fish Out of Water's many interactive features allow students and families to explore ancient environments with Kat.
-Below are additional opportunities the eBook provides for students and their families to engage in the science and engineering practices to make sense of science ideas.
+Below are additional opportunities the e-Book provides for students and their families to engage in the science and engineering practices to make sense of science ideas.

 Page 12.
-Ask students, "The layers of rock in this picture are made of sand, slightly smaller pieces of rock called silt, and even smaller pieces of rock called mud.
-Which layer of rock, A or B is the youngest?
-In other words, which layer of rock formed last?"
+Ask students, "The layers of rock in this picture are made of sand, slightly smaller pieces of rock called silt, and even smaller pieces of rock called mud."
+Point out the different layers.

 Next, click the "Check Your Thinking" box and read about the rock layers.